 Asīr: “captive,” “prisoner.”
 The lover as prisoner of love or of the beloved’s cruelty.
 Compared with gereftār, the word carries a stronger sense of bondage and helpless submission.

+III.
 The Garden World

 Safavid miniature, 1612, Hermitage Museum.
 A garden gathering with wine, fruit, and birds—the bazm in its vernal setting, pleasure and transience held in the same moment.

-The garden is among the oldest and most persistent settings of Persian lyric poetry.
-Several words designate it, each with its own shade of meaning: the bāgh, the walled garden or orchard; the golestān, the place of flowers; the golshan, the rose-bower; the mīvezār, the orchard of fruit; the bustān, the fragrant garden of fruit and flowers.
-It is a world of ordered beauty, and the poetry is acutely conscious that such beauty does not last.
-It is precisely this juxtaposition of beauty with impermanence that gives the garden imagery its peculiar emotional force.
-It was partly from such gardens that the Persian conception of paradise emerged, and indeed the word itself passed westward from Old Iranian usage.
+The garden is among the oldest and most persistent settings of Persian lyric poetry, and the language distinguishes its varieties with some care: the bāgh, the walled garden or orchard; the golestān, the place of flowers; the golzār, the flower-field; the golshan, the rose-bower; the mīvezār, the orchard of fruit; the bustān, the fragrant garden of fruit and flowers together.
+It was partly from such gardens that the Persian conception of paradise arose, and the word itself passed westward from Old Iranian usage.
+The garden is a world of ordered beauty; and it is the poetry’s constant awareness that such beauty does not last which gives the imagery its peculiar force.

-Within this setting the rose (gol) naturally came to dominate poetic imagery.
-It is accompanied by its habitual companions: the narcissus (narges), the tulip (lāleh), the violet (banafsheh), the jasmine (yāsaman), the hyacinth (sonbol), the water lily (nīlūfar), the Judas blossom (arghavān), the poppy (aghāghi). and the anemone (shaqāyeq), dog rose (nastaran), each carrying its own poetic associations.
-Persian poets dwell less upon the rose’s fragrance than upon its brilliance and brevity.
-The flower opens in fullness only to begin at once to fade; and so the rose became an enduring emblem of beauty touched already by decline.
-Around it moves the nightingale (bolbol), intoxicated (mastān) by spring and unable to remain silent before beauty, it recites poems (ghazal-khwān), sings melodies (āvāz, āhang, naghmeh) and tunes (navā), dances and laughs in elation.
-There are also canaries (qanāri) and pigeons (kaftar).
-Moving water, greenery (sabz) spring blossom (shokufe, ghoncheh) recur constantly in such descriptions.
+Within this setting the rose (gol-e sorkh, or simply gol) came naturally to preside, attended by its habitual companions–the narcissus (narges), the tulip (lāleh), the violet (banafsheh), the jasmine (yāsaman), the hyacinth (sonbol), the water lily (nīlūfar), the Judas blossom (arghavān), the poppy (aghāghi), the anemone (shaqāyeq), and the dog rose (nastaran), each with associations of its own–amid running water, greenery (sabz), and spring blossom (shokufe, ghoncheh).
+It is worth remarking that the poets dwell less on the rose’s fragrance than on its brilliance and its brevity; the flower opens in fullness only to begin at once to fade, and it became accordingly the standing emblem of beauty already touched by decline.

-What remains when the feast ends and the companions have gone is the oppressed (setam-dide) autumn flower (pāizi).
-Petals wither (pazhmorde), detach from their stems and scatter across the paths almost at the moment of fullest bloom.
-Leaves shiver (larzān) and fall from their branches (shākheh).
-Thorns (khār) remain where blossoms were.
-The autumn wind (bād-e khazān) lifts the fallen petals and withered leaves and disperses them outward on the path (rahgozar), so that wherever they come to rest they arrive as messengers of loss (peyk-e balā).
-The garden that opened in such fullness has, by autumn, lost everything it had in the spring.
+What remains is the oppressed (setam-dide) flower of autumn (pāizi).
+The petals wither (pazhmorde), loosen from their stems, and scatter across the paths almost at the moment of fullest bloom; the leaves shiver (larzān) and fall from the branch (shākheh); thorns (khār) stand where the blossoms were.
+The autumn wind (bād-e khazān) takes up the fallen petals and withered leaves and carries them out along the path (rahgozar), so that wherever they come to rest they arrive as messengers of loss (peyk-e balā).
+The garden that opened in such fullness has, by autumn, nothing left of the spring.

 Golshan: “rose-garden.”
 The cultivated world of spring, beauty, refinement, and ephemerality.